 What if you have no money left in a particular envelope, but think you still have to make a purchase in that category?

 You either need to postpone that purchase until your next pay period or shift discretionary money from another envelope to this envelope.
 In this case, you are voluntarily sacrificing spending money in one area to cover more pressing expenses.

-control of how your money is spent.
-But when all the money is gone,
+You are in control of how your money is spent.
+But when all the money is gone, spending must stop.

 Envelope budgeting may take a few months to get used to doing.
 So, give it a chance and let the budget process auto-correct over a period of three or four months to completely get the hang of it.

 Always remember to adjust the total that appears on the front of the envelope.
 If you forget to to this, the envelope budgeting system will not work for you.